hyperium/hyperium.github.io/_stable/client/advanced.md

 # fn main() {}
 ```

-Using the convenient request builder, we set the [`Method`][Method] to `POST`,
+You'll noticed that we now explicitly set the [`Method`][Method], we didn't have
+to do that before since the builder defaults to `GET`.
+In addition to setting the method,
-added our URL and HOST header like before, and set the `content-type` header to
+we added our URL and `HOST` header like before, and we set the `content-type` header
-describe our payload.
-Lastly, we used the [`Full`][Full] utility to add a
+to describe our payload.
+Lastly, we used the [`Full`][Full] utility to construct our
-single-chunk body containing our JSON bytes.
+request with a single-chunk body containing our JSON bytes.

-Now, we can give that to the `client` with the `request` method:
+Now, we can pass it to the `SendRequest` we set up earlier:

 ```rust
 # extern crate http_body_util;